What size images work best?

-(However, if you have some very large files, you might want to speed up your quiz loading times by reducing the overall pixel dimensions and file size.
-For example, a 400KB file uploaded becomes a 50KB file – but a 4MB file would be 500KB.)
+If you have some very large files, you might want to speed up your quiz loading times by reducing the overall pixel dimensions and file size.

 GIFs are super popular – and great for engagement.

-An animated GIF’s file size is a little quirky.
-It’s the total resolution x the number of frames.
+Instead, a GIF’s size is the total resolution x the number of frames.

 Our image provider has a 100MB limit for your GIF’s total file size.

 With animated GIFs, file size really is <resolution> X <# of frames>.